llilasbenson/webscraping-workshop-nov2017/Tutorials/2-InternetArchive-tutorial.md

 ## Webscraping the JCB Venezuela Collection

-### 1. Scraping all the files associated with an IA book
+### 1. Scraping all the files associated with an IA collection item

 Now that we've learned how to navigate a bit through the IA collections, we're ready to try our hand at scraping files at both the item and collection level.